ongtingwei/stripe-paymentIntent-integration/README.md

 ## How I Approached This Problem

 1. **Research** — YouTube videos, demos, and Stripe documentation to understand the art of possibility with Stripe integration
-2. **Envision** — User flow design and solution architecture, understanding the boilerplate template and built-in resources
+2. **Plan** — User flow design and solution architecture, understanding the boilerplate template and built-in resources
 3. **Build, test, and improve** — Iterative development with testing at each step
 4. **Document** — Architecture diagrams and workflow diagrams